 “Open-ended questions often give you the nuggets, the actionable things you want to work on immediately,” says Simard.
 “You may only need one or two to get that gold from customers.”

 Simard also cautions against including a question just because you are doing a survey.
 If the question isn’t strategic and the information you gather won’t be used then you shouldn’t include it.

 5. Contact different customers each time

 Surveys can be done on a regular basis, even once a week, but it is important not to survey any one customer more than once or twice a year.
 Otherwise, they get tired and possibly annoyed.

-“Research shows that if you survey the same customer too often, you often start to get higher quit rates, as well as clients who ask to be removed from your survey list, and these are lost forever,” Simard says.
+“Research shows that if you survey the same customers too often, you start to get higher quit rates, as well as clients who ask to be removed from your survey list, and these are lost forever,” Simard says.

 Customer surveys are just one type of market research that specifically targets your existing clientele.

 Broader market research is normally done when moving into a new market or launching a new product.
 In those cases, you are surveying a sample of people from your target market, and only some of them may have done business with you before.

 This broader type of customer survey can be expensive and often requires expert help to objectively study what you need to know.